stonerlab/Stoner-PythonCode/doc/UserGuide/analysisfile.rst

 *    2D weak localisation
 *    Strijkers model for PCAR fitting

-Please see the function documentation in :py:module:`Stoner.FittingFuncs` for more information about these models.
+Please see the function documentation in :py:mod:`Stoner.FittingFuncs` for more information about these models.
 Please do add functions you think would be of use to everybody, have a look at the current functions for examples, the main thing is that the function must take an x array and a list of parameters, apply a function and then return the resulting array.